Find answers to frequently asked questions about the donation process, donor eligibility and The Blood Center here.

 If you have polycythemia or porphyria cutanea tarda and are required to have blood drawn as a form of treatment, you may come to any Gulf Coast Regional Blood Center Neighborhood Donor Center for the procedure.

-With the exception of approved hemochromatosis donors, therapeutic patients will only be drawn on Tuesdays, Wednesdays and Thursdays.
+With the exception of those with a diagnosis of hereditary hemochromatosis or secondary polycythemia due to testosterone replacement therapy, therapeutic patients will only be drawn on Tuesdays, Wednesdays and Thursdays.